showed me these articles ten years ago. I felt very fortunate to have the

 discernable moral order implicit in applications of science.

-the response of scientists to the fraud phenomenon invoked the image of
+commonplace, the response of scientists to the fraud phenomenon invoked the

-saintly science in its most unreflective form.
-When the first damaging
+image of saintly science in its most unreflective form.
+When the first

-cases came to light about 15 years ago, leaders of science formulated a
+damaging cases came to light about 15 years ago, leaders of science

-asserts that fraud is a rare phenomenon.
-It is said that cheating offends
+1986).
+The line asserts that fraud is a rare phenomenon.
+It is said that

-the scientist's credo of complete and veracious disclosure.
-Those sceptical
+cheating offends the scientist's credo of complete and veracious

-that fraud is the irrational act of a disturbed mind.
+explanation proposed is that fraud is the irrational act of a disturbed

 The utility of the psychiatric